OasisLMF/OasisLMF/README.md

     oasislmf model {generate-keys, generate-oasis-files, generate-losses, run}

-for a specific model you may first need to install the Python requirements specific to the keys lookup service for that model, e.g. Pandas and Shapely for the `PiWind keys lookup <https://github.com/OasisLMF/OasisPiWind/blob/master/src/keys_server/PiWind/requirements.txt>`_, otherwise you will encounter command failures.
+for a specific model you may first need to install the Python requirements specific to the keys lookup service for that model, e.g. Pandas and Shapely for the <a href="https://github.com/OasisLMF/OasisPiWind/blob/master/src/keys_server/PiWind/requirements.txt" target="_blank">PiWind keys lookup</a>otherwise you will encounter command failures.

 ## Testing